Effective 11 July 2006

-Section 1.
-Jurisdiction.
-The Council, as liaison between university staff and administration, shall have authority to discuss policies and practices of the university that affect staff welfare and make recommendations concerning them to any individual, administrator, or group within the university.
-The Council may advise and consult with administrative officers and inform them of staff opinions about any matters that affect staff welfare.
+The Council, as liaison between University staff and administration, shall have authority to discuss policies and practices of the university that affect staff welfare and make recommendations concerning them to any individual, administrator, or group within the University.

-Section 2.
-Awards The Council may develop awards that recognize its members, officers, or staff-at-large.
+The Council may develop awards that recognize its members, officers, or staff.
 Procedures and criteria for these awards shall be determined either through standing committees, ad hoc committees and/or the Executive Committee.
-Current examples are the Karen Dolan award and the annual awards presented to outgoing officers.

 Article VII: Amendments and Revisions

-Discussion is encouraged following both the first and second readings.
-Changes to the proposed revision or amendment may be proposed following the third reading.
+i) Discussion is encouraged following the first reading.
+Changes to the proposed revision or amendment will publically accessible following the first reading.